amithkaldhone/amithkaldhone/README.md

 ## Amit Kaldhone
 Hi👋

-I am an GIS professional, Currently working with Cognizant Teachnology Solutions.
+I am an GIS professional, Currently working with Cognizant Technology Solutions.

 I have 8+ year's of experience in GIS domain.